gc3pie/gc3pie/gc3pie/gc3apps/geotop/test/README.txt

    When you want to run ``ggeotop`` again, you need to run the ``ggeotop_util clean test/data/public_test`` *without* the ``--simulate`` option, to remove the output files.

-   ``ggeotop`` supports also a resource with a shared filesystem thus avoids to compress input data and copy them forth and back.
-   Use the option ``-S`` for running ggeotop on a resource with shared filesystem.